ryugale/CG_week4/README.md

 ## Overview

-The third week was dedicated to exploring core data structures and algorithmic strategies.
+The fourth week was dedicated to exploring core data structures and algorithmic strategies.
 Topics included working with linked lists, stacks, queues, hash maps, and common sorting and searching techniques.
 The week concluded with an introduction to algorithm complexity analysis using Big-O notation.

 ## Topics Covered